bigbite/wp-cypress/README.md

 ------

 Cypress is designed to address the pain points of testing modern web applications.
-WP Cypress extends Cypress to address specific pain points developers and QA engineers face when testing WordPress `v5.*.*` applications.
-We have took care of the boring stuff, so you can spend your time writing integration tests that add value to your WordPress project.
+WP Cypress extends Cypress to address specific pain points developers and QA engineers face when testing modern WordPress applications.

 ## Features

 - Run a single command to set up a testing environment.
 - Automate tests across multiple WordPress versions.
-- Test individual plugins, themes or a combination of multiple themes and plugins.
+- Test individual plugins, themes, a combination of multiple themes and plugins or an entire site.
 - Seed your database with test data using `WP_Cypress\Seeder`.
 - Teardown between blocks of tests.
 - Additional custom cypress commands.